ghibbster/syllabus/KLEE_testing.md

 docker run --rm -ti --ulimit='stack=-1:-1' klee/klee

 to start a small VM containing KLEE, more details can be found at: http://klee.github.io/docker/.
+Run

+exit

-One important command is to make Docker mount a local directory:
+to exit.
+Another important command is to make Docker mount a local directory:

 sudo docker run -v [PATH IN THE HOST MACHINE]:[PATH IN THE CONTAINER] -ti --name=[NAME OF THE CONTAINER] --ulimit='stack=-1:-1' klee/klee